25 Facts You Learned in School That Are No Longer True

 The Great Wall of China is not the only manmade structure visible from space

 This is untrue on multiple counts.
 For one thing, in 2003, Chinese astronaut Yang Liwei went up into space and subsequently claimed that he couldn’t see the Great Wall.
 Other space explorers have claimed that you can see it, but only under certain conditions, such as when there’s snow on it so that it stands out more from the surrounding land.
 Not to mention, you can see plenty of other manmade structures from space, including the pyramids and even some roadways and bridges.
+Here are 15 things that can actually be seen from space.

 It’s impossible to fold a piece of paper in half more than seven times